 Hospitality food-waste is staggering.
 Waste as a business cost alone can be the difference between staying open and closing for good.
 As a customer, don’t let your eyes get bigger than your stomach.

 You can always order more later.
 Ordering just right will help keep your favourite eateries financially healthy.

-Start your free trial with the Growyze App.
-Take stock, manage waste, track your orders and more, right from your phone.
-Growyze collects critical business data you can use to make big growth decisions to stay open and really thrive.
+Start for free with the growyze App.
+Take stock, manage waste, track your orders and more, right from your phone. growyze collects critical business data you can use to make big growth decisions to stay open and really thrive.